 What Can We Do About it?

-To help with this effort, Pelvic Guru Academy is hosting Essential Sexual Health for Health Care Providers in Madison, WI on July 20-21 this year.
+To help with this effort, Pelvic Guru Academy will continue to host sexual health courses.
 Though many of our courses provide important skills, this one was particularly important for Tracy to have on our PGA schedule.
 She often sees this sort of mismanagement of sexual concerns.
 Above all, she sees the negative impact that it has on patients.
 Many providers don’t have an understanding of what they don’t know because… well… they don’t know it.

 We, here at Pelvic Guru, urge all providers who work with pelvic health concerns to get sexual health training.
 Competence in addressing the sexual concerns of your patients with confidence is a game-changer for clinical care.

 Ellen Barnard and Myrtle Wilhite taught Essential Sexual Health for the Health Care Provider in 2019 and we were fortunate to catch Ellen for an interview.

 Here are some great insights from the interview: